 Thanks to laws that don’t recognize that many New Yorkers pay more attention to their dogs’ cleanliness than they do their own, dogs cannot actually go inside the Barking Dog, a dog-themed restaurant in Yorkville, but they are welcome in the outdoor seating area.
 (Thanks to a recent change in the law, dogs are now allowed to hang in all outdoor restaurant seating.)
 The bistro is outfitted with canine-themed tchotchkes inside and has a fountain just for dogs outside, and the waiters treat them like customers, bringing them water and treats.
 Should you choose to order a ham and Swiss frittata with a side of country sausage for a date who just happens to be seated on the cement, no one will give you a funny look.
 BD seals the deal with drink specials just for those who arrive with pooches—$3 shots, $6 for beer or wine, and $7 margaritas—all day during the week and after 4 p.m. on weekends.

 The only thing better than a morning dog walk on a lovely day in the city is…walking him with a coffee in hand.
 There are a handful of spots where canines and coffee can coexist.
-One is the Intelligentsia café inside the High Line Hotel on the High Line—which just so happens to be a lovely place to walk a dog.
+One fantastic spot for Joe ala pup is the Intelligentsia café inside the High Line Hotel on the High Line.

 Shop It Up